unrealwork/atsd-use-cases/research/expatriation/README.md

 [![](./images/btn.png)](https://apps.axibase.com/chartlab/1ae83460#fullscreen)

 Visualization uses the `PercentChangeFromYearAgo` user-defined function.
-While the absolute value of U.S. expatriates was the greatest during 2016-2017, the greatest relative change was actually observed several years ago.
+While the absolute value of U.S. expatriates is greatest during 2016-2017, the greatest relative change is observed several years ago.

 While the underlying function may be quite verbose: